StefanoBelli/LightConky/README.md

 - Move lightconkyrc in /home/$USER/.conkyrc directory [mv lightconkyrc ~/.conkyrc ]
-- Launch conky from /home/$USER [conky] or [conky .conkyrc]
+- Launch conky from /home/$USER [conky] or [conky .conkyrc] [ **A shellscript is coming in next release to automatically install it, check if conky is installed and another to launch the script with some arguments [set.sh, lcinit.sh] (retarded starting time, network card) ** ]

 # *Getting the script* #